cityofboulder/IT_GIS_PW_ImperviousSurfaces/README.md

 1. Ensure that your computer knows where ArcGIS Pro's conda environment lives

     - Type `where conda` in your cmd prompt.
-If it's set up properly, that command should return something like `C:\Program Files\ArcGIS\Pro\bin\Python\Scripts\conda.exe`
+If it's set up properly, that command should return something like:

+        `C:\Program Files\ArcGIS\Pro\bin\Python\Scripts\conda.exe`

-    - If that does not come up, add the file path containing Pro's conda.exe to your system environment variables.
+    - If that does not come up, add the file path containing Pro's conda.exe to your system environment Path variable.

 1. Add the following to the config file: